Colin Farrell: 1998–2003: Early career and breakthrough

-2001–2003: First box office successes

 Farrell's next American films, American Outlaws (2001) and Hart's War (2002), were not commercially successful.
 His 2002–2003 films, including Phone Booth, The Recruit and S.W.A.T. (all thrillers, with the former two his first starring roles), were well received by critics and successful at the box office.
-Of Phone Booth, Ebert wrote that it is "Farrell's to win or lose, since he's onscreen most of the time, and he shows energy and intensity".
-Philip French of The Observer praised Farrell's performance.
+Of Phone Booth, Roger Ebert wrote that it is "Farrell's to win or lose, since he's onscreen most of the time, and he shows energy and intensity".
+Philip French of The Guardian praised Farrell's performance.
 In S.W.A.T., Farrell starred in an ensemble cast including Samuel L. Jackson, Michelle Rodriguez, Olivier Martinez and Jeremy Renner; Renner became a friend.
 Alan Morrison of Empire wrote, "Farrell can usually be relied upon to bring a spark to the bonfire.
 That's also true of [this movie]."
 Elvis Mitchell of the New York Times criticised Farrell's accent, writing that he "employ[ed] a wobbly American accent that makes him sound like an international criminal a step ahead of the authorities".
 Ebert and The New York Times' A.O.
 Scott disagreed on Farrell's effectiveness in The Recruit; Ebert noted Farrell's likability, but Scott felt that Farrell "spends his time in a caffeinated frenzy, trying to maintain his leading-man sang-froid while registering panic, stress and confusion".
 Phone Booth earned $46.6 million, S.W.A.T. $116.9 million and The Recruit $52.8 million at the box office.

-Farrell's supporting roles include an ambitious Justice Department agent opposite Tom Cruise, a potential criminal in Minority Report (2002), and the villain Bullseye in Daredevil (2003).
+Farrell's supporting roles include an ambitious Justice Department agent opposite Tom Cruise as a "potential criminal" in Minority Report (2002), and Bullseye, the villain in Daredevil (2003).
 Matt Damon was originally offered the Minority Report role, turning it down to appear in Ocean's Eleven.
 Farrell said "he had no problem" being the producer's fallback after Damon declined.
-Bullseye is an assassin, proud of his accuracy.
 Farrell was signed to the role in December 2001, although he was considered for the lead role of Matt Murdock (Daredevil) until Ben Affleck signed.
 Farrell was encouraged to keep his Irish accent, since this version of Bullseye is from Ireland.
 He read Frank Miller's Daredevil comics to understand Bullseye "because the expression on the character's faces in the comic books, and just the way they move sometimes, and the exaggerations of the character I'm playing... he's so over-the-top that you do draw from that.
 But it's not exactly a character you can do method acting for...you know, running around New York killing people with paper clips".
-That year, he was voted sixth World's "Sexiest Man" by Company magazine.
+In 2003, he was voted sixth World's "Sexiest Man" by Company magazine.